GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 ## 2. Jupyter Notebooks

-Jupyter is an interactive coding environment that allows you to create and share documents, as Jupyter Notebooks, that contain live code, equations, visualizations and narrative text.
-Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more [jupyter.org](jupyter.org).
+[Jupyter](jupyter.org) is an interactive coding environment that allows you to create and share documents, as Jupyter Notebooks, that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 The name ‘Jupyter’ comes from Julia, Python and R, which are all programming languages that are used in scientific computing.
 Jupyter started as a purely Python-based environment called iPython, but there has been rapid progress over the last few years, and now many large organisations like [Netflix](https://netflixtechblog.com/notebook-innovation-591ee3221233) are using the system to analyse data.